+When I began work on this site more than a year ago my goal was to build something other than a web designer’s personal website.
 The site would need to be fast, inclusive, easy to manage, with minimal friction to deploy.
 I did not want to spend all my time endlessly tinkering and never get around to the content.
 Simplicity would be of the upmost importance and would be my guiding principle.

 Contrary to my initial plans, I have allowed the process to be slow and ongoing.
 Even in small bursts I have learned a lot and have had a chance to experiment.
 These skills have translated to my day job where I’ve added build tools to my workflow.
 The focus and work for this site has been different than I had hoped for but valuable none-the-less.

 Although I’ve had personal and portfolio sites in the past I was ready to begin anew.
 It had been more than a few years since I had maintained a personal site of any kind.
 Much of the content I have to draw from is not the direction of this site.
-I’ve been keeping weeknotes each week, publishing what I write on my phone in the time between things.
-It’s all I can do some months and that’s better than nothing.
+This limited content has also lended itself to slow, evolving design process.